-- (a) satisfied the Admission Regulations for admission to the University; and - (b) either: - i. qualified for a New Zealand bachelor's degree with a minimum B Grade Point Average in 300-level courses; or - ii. been admitted with Academic Equivalent Standing; and - (c) been approved as a student by the Dean of Education and Health Sciences.
+- (a) satisfied the Admission Regulations for admission to the University; and - (b) either: - qualified for an Aotearoa New Zealand bachelor's degree with a minimum B Grade Point Average in 300-level courses; or - i. been admitted with Academic Equivalent Standing; and - (c) been approved as a student by the Amo Ako me te Hauora | Dean of Education and Health Sciences.